Today's Hours: |

 Finding Books

 Books differ from peer-reviewed journal articles because books provide general overviews of a topic, whereas articles are shorter and more specific.
-Remember that when you are using a book for research you do not need to read the entire book & eBooks are still books!

-Find books at the VCSU Library
+Find Books at the VCSU Library

 Using the VCSU Library Catalog